-The following list shows the ten South Holland cities with the highest percentage of expat residents.
-They form one continuous block from Delft in the south to Oegstgeest in the north and The Hague in the west to Leidschendam in the east…
+These are the ten cities in South Holland (Netherlands) with the highest penetration of expat residents.
+This geographic block of adjacent municipalities extends from Delft in the south to Oegstgeest in the north…

 300 years on, the Netherlands still attracts foreigners, both from within the EU and outside countries.
 Being a gateway to Europe and having an advanced high-tech infrastructure, multi-national corporations often choose to set up headquarters in Holland.

 In addition to private industry, large numbers of expats are employed by the many international organizations and NGOs located in South Holland, such as the European Patent Office, Organization for the Prohibition of Chemical Weapons, Europol and International Court of Justice.

 So what South Holland cities are the most popular places for all these expat residents to live in?